Older People's Project

 This project supports older people in Haltwhistle and the surrounding area to socialise and have lunch together once a month, this takes place on the first Thursday of the month and is held in the Masonic Hall.
 If you wish to attend you must contact Ellen at the office to book your meal.
 There is a Weekly 'Drop-In' on a Tuesday morning between 10.00a.m. - 12.00noon, this is held in the Methodist Hall.
 In addition trips are also organised such as to pantomimes, day visits or the annual holiday to Scarborough.
 Special lunches and teas are organised thrioughout the year as well as a' Christmas Day Special' which is held on Christmas Day 10.00a.m. - 4.00p.m. (in the Methodist Hall) and this is open to everyone.
 Volunteers provide a hot three course meal at lunch time and a light tea in the afternoon.
 If anyone would like to come along for food please contact Ellen for catering purposes, especially if they will be children so that we can notify Santa.
 If there is anyone who would like to help out either on the day or with the preparation please contact Ellen at the office..

-The partnership have completed refurbishment of the 4 flats above the Centre of Britain Army Surplus Store in the Market Place.
-There remains a maisonette still to be refuribshed, for which we have secured funding and we hope the property will be available for rent in early 2019.
+The partnership have recently completed refurbishment of the 5 flats at Hardware House which are above and behind the Centre of Britain Army Surplus Store in the Market Place.

 Behind the Partnership Office at Westbourne House is our community garden.
 Each Wednesday a group of volunteers meet to work in and enjoy the garden.
 Through this project the Partnership also supports events held by South Tyne Sustainability.

 Zig Zag Project